Curriculum

 Capstone

 A capstone project is required of all students.
 Students will work with a faculty mentor who will provide guidance and feedback throughout the capstone experience.
-The capstone class will provide instruction on project design and management, literature reviews, research and referencing, and writing and presentation.
+Most students use one elective to dedicate time to mentored independent research for their capstone.
 The culminating project may be research-based or applied, depending on the student’s interests and career objectives, and provides students with the opportunity to put into practice the knowledge and skills they learned during the program.
 A final paper and presentation complete the capstone project.